saurabytes/MonarchMoneyTrendReport/README.md

 # Monarch Money Tweaks

-* Compressed / Smaller Transactions grid to show more items
+* Compressed & Smaller Transactions grid to show more items

+* Compressed & Smaller Budget / Forecast grid to show more items

 * Breadcrumbs on reports Income & Spending allow staying on the Reports page instead of going to Transactions and connecting Groups to Categories